SolaceLabs/pubsubplus-client-proxy-kafka-producer/README.md

 ## Description

 This project allows a Kafka producer application to publish topics to the PubSub+ event mesh via the proxy.
-The proxy talks the Kafka wireline protocol to the Kafka producer application, and talks the Soalce wireline protocol to the Solace PubSub+ Event Mesh.
+The proxy talks the Kafka wireline protocol to the Kafka producer application, and talks the Solace wireline protocol to the Solace PubSub+ Event Mesh.

 The Kafka topic is published to the Solace PubSub+ Event Mesh unmodified.